A contract made between two spouses before they get legally married is called a prenuptial agreement.

 Common-law couples can make a cohabitation agreement which is deemed to be a marriage contract if the spouses finally get married.

-This agreement explicitly mentions the mutually agreed decisions by the spouses on the various matters related to their relationship like assets, property, children, spousal support and division of assets in case of separation, or death of a partner.
+This agreement explicitly mentions the mutually agreed decisions by the spouses on the various matters related to their relationships like assets, property, children, spousal support, and division of assets in case of separation, or death of a partner.
 The Prenuptial agreement mentions how these issues will be dealt with during their relationship and in the event of their separation or death of a partner.